 Probate is the first step in the process of dealing with a deceased person’s estate.
 To get started, first contact a probate lawyer to discuss the Texas probate process and alternatives to Probate under Texas Law.
 Compared to the process in some other states, the Texas probate process is efficient and comparatively inexpensive, especially with a knowledgeable probate attorney there to help.

-Generally, the person named executor (or “executrix”) in the Last Will handles the administration of the estate.
+Generally, the person named executor (or “executrix”) in the Last Will and Testament handles the administration of the estate.
 The first job of the executor is to meet with a probate attorney.
-The lawyer will look over the Last Will to make sure it meets the legal requirements, gather basic information, let you know if any of the probate alternatives are available, and discuss the Texas probate process.
+The lawyer will look over the Will to make sure it meets the legal requirements, gather basic information, let you know if any of the probate alternatives are available, discuss the Texas probate process, and discuss the Texas probate cost.

 Step 1: Meeting With the Probate Attorney

 After the executor meets with the probate lawyer, the attorney will draft the necessary legal documents, then schedule a time to go to the probate court for the probate hearing.
 In many Texas probate cases, the hearing will be set for 2-3 weeks from the time of the first meeting with the probate attorney.

 At the probate court hearing, the probate lawyer and client will show the probate court judge that the Last Will and Testament is legally valid under Texas law.
 A witness is required at the probate court hearing, though the executor generally serves as the witness.
 Probate lawyers are familiar with the facts needed in order for the judge to accept the will as legally valid.